MoserMichael/my-notes/dev-other-blog.md

 The funny thing is that any answer returned by an LLM has this polished air of authority.
 I think the worst think that can happen is to take this answer as-is and to stop asking further questions.
 Just look at the question from a slightly different angle - and you will get a totally different answer...

+(also all this non-linear storytelling comes from critical theory and postmodernism (Gasp), i think postmodernism is crap [see wikipedia](https://en.wikipedia.org/wiki/Criticism_of_postmodernism) )

+>
+>Linguist Noam Chomsky has argued that postmodernism is meaningless because it adds nothing to analytical or empirical knowledge.
+He asks why postmodernist intellectuals won't respond like people in other fields when asked:
+>
+>    Seriously, what are the principles of their theories, on what evidence are they based, what do they explain that wasn't already obvious, etc?
+These are fair requests for anyone to make.
+If they can't be met, then I'd suggest recourse to Hume's advice in similar circumstances: to the flames.[6]
+>

 ---17/05/23 03:04:37----------------------

 [This article](https://arxiv.org/abs/2205.11916) - adding "Let's think step by step" to a prompt will result in a more focused answer from ChatGTP that is less likely to go with hallucinations.